 This test may be specially performed to check if the infection is caused by to aerobic bacteria or not, to plan the treatment according to the type of bacteria and to check the effectiveness of the treatment given.

-Inform your doctor if you are on any medications, have any allergies or underlying medical conditions before your C/S Aerobic Endotracheal Secretion Swab.
-Your doctor will give specific instructions depending on your condition on how to prepare for C/S Aerobic Endotracheal Secretion Swab.
+Inform your doctor if you are on any medications, have any allergies or underlying medical conditions before your Culture And Sensitivity Aerobic Endotracheal Secretion Swab.
+Your doctor will give specific instructions depending on your condition on how to prepare for Culture And Sensitivity Aerobic Endotracheal Secretion Swab.